Reconstructibility of the $K_r$-count from $n-1$ cards: Proof of Theorem

-Of course we cannot hope to identify $v_{j_i}$ for any vertex of maximum degree $v_i$.
-But we know that given a card $\mathcal{C}_j$ counting the number of vertices of maximum degree that are visible on this card gives us the number of degree $\Delta$ vertices that have $v_j$ as the unique non-neighbour.
-Instead of looking at a particular vertex of maximum degree, we thus consider the sum over all these vertices.
-Assume that there are $\ell$ vertices of maximum degree.
-Then
+Of course we cannot hope to identify $v_{j_i}$ on any card in $\mathcal{D}'_\Delta$.
+But we know that given a card $G-v_{j}$ counting the number of vertices that are visible with maximum degree on this card gives us the number of degree $\Delta$ vertices that have the removed vertex of this card as the unique non-neighbour.
+Instead of looking at a particular card in $\mathcal{D}'_\Delta$, we thus consider the sum over all these cards, which gives